Skip to main content

 DESCRIPTION

-• Superficial infection of the feet caused by dermatophytes
+• Superficial fungal infection of the skin of the feet caused by dermatophytes

 • Most common dermatophyte infection encountered in clinical practice; contagious